ridchatt/PlaywrightAssignment/README.md

 The project is organized into several key directories:

-- **pages**: Contains JavaScript files defining Page Objects for UI tests.
-Each file corresponds to a specific page or component of the application under test.

-- **tests**
+- **pages**: Contains page object classes that define selectors and methods for interacting with various pages of the application.

+- **tests**: Contains test files that define the test cases using the page objects.

-  - **UI**: Houses test scripts written for UI automation using Playwright.
+  - **UI**: Contains test scripts written for UI automation using Playwright.
 Each test file typically corresponds to a specific feature or workflow.
   - **API**: Contains test scripts for API testing.
 These scripts interact with the Reqres API endpoints to validate functionality.

 - **playwright-report**: This directory stores generated HTML report from test runs, detailing test outcomes and metrics.

+- **playwright.config.js**: Configuration file for Playwright.
+- **package.json**: Node.js project metadata and dependencies.

+## Installation

+1. Clone the repository: git clone https://github.com/ridchatt/PlaywrightAssignment.git cd PlaywrightAssignment

+2. Install the dependencies: npm install

+3. Ensure Playwright browsers are installed: npx playwright install

 ## Running the Tests

+Running All Tests : npx playwright test

+Running Tests in Headed Mode: npx playwright test --headed

 ### UI Tests

-To run the UI tests, use the following command: npx playwright test tests/UI
+To run the UI tests, use the following command: npx playwright test tests/UI/sauceDemoUITests.spec.js

 ### API Tests

-To run the API tests, use the following command: npx playwright test tests/API
+To run the API tests, use the following command: npx playwright test tests/API/reqresAPITests.spec.js

 ## Reporting

 The directory playwright-report contains a generated HTML report from test runs, detailing test outcomes and metrics.
+You can find json and xml report under the project structure.